 New capability has been developed and recently released within the Youmanage HR software platform, which takes this one step further, to automatically adjust the employees’ entitlement to account for the bank holidays that are worked.
 The automatic calculations include pro-rating for new starters, leavers and changes to contracted hours part way through the entitlement year.

-For information on how Youmanage automatically caters for these complex pro-rated bank holiday and holiday entitlement calculations, please contact us at email@example.com or call us on 01786 458037.
+Did you know that Youmanage automatically caters for these complex pro-rated bank holiday and holiday entitlement calculations?
+Please contact us at [email protected] or call us on 01786 458037.

 To find out more about Youmanage HR software, click here.